farahhhmasri/Insurance_Prediction/README.md

 # Insurance_Prediction
-predicting the insurance based on if the sex, number of children, smoker, bmi, region.
+predicting the insurance based on the sex, number of children, smoker, bmi, region.
-# code is re-usable for other data
+Trying Lasso, Ridge, KNN, Gradientboostingregressor